What Is Responsive Design?

 Technologies are often created out of a need.
-For mobile devices, it was the sheer number of screen sizes from a small phone to a large tablet and all the sizes in between that was becoming a challenge for developers.
+For mobile devices, it was the sheer number of screen sizes from a small phone to a large tablet and all the sizes in between that were becoming a challenge for developers.

 How could they create a website that looks good on a small phone while not being too simplistic on a tablet or monitor?
 Or if they developed the website to look good on a monitor or tablet, how were people going to read it on their phone?

 The ability to zoom in and zoom out on your phone helped some, but the fact of the matter was that consuming websites on a phone was a very frustrating experience… until Responsive Design.